 The National Institute for Health and Care Excellence (NICE) has produced guidance on both of these procedures.
 In these reviews, NICE indicated that there is now evidence to show that they are safe and work well enough for use in the NHS with a full explanation given to anyone receiving this procedure about the possible risks and benefits.

 NICE has stated that these procedures should only be undertaken when there are arrangements for good access to a spinal surgery service.
-The decision to treat will usually be made by a multidisciplinary team (experts from various specialities), who will consider each case on an individual basis.
-The most recent NICE guidance has recommended that both procedures are options for treating osteoporotic vertebral compression fractures in people ‘who have severe ongoing pain after a recent, unhealed vertebral fracture despite optimal pain management’ and ‘in who the pain has been confirmed to be at the level of the fracture by physical examination and imaging (usually MRI scanning).’
-You can obtain the NICE guidance for the public by visiting www.nice.org.uk.or ringing 0845 003 7780 and asking for information on guidance number TA279.
-For further information about other ways to manage the pain associated with spinal fractures caused by osteoporosis, see our book All About Osteoporosis which has information about managing pain in Chapter 5 Living with broken bones.
+The decision to treat will usually be made by a multidisciplinary team (experts from various specialities) who will consider each case on an individual basis.
+The most recent NICE guidance has recommended that both procedures are options for treating osteoporotic vertebral compression fractures in people ‘who have severe ongoing pain after a recent, unhealed vertebral fracture despite optimal pain management’ and ‘in whom the pain has been confirmed to be at the level of the fracture by physical examination and imaging (usually MRI scanning)’.
+You can obtain the NICE guidance for the public by visiting www.nice.org.uk or ringing 0845 003 7780 and asking for information on guidance number TA279.
+For further information about other ways to manage the pain associated with spinal fractures caused by osteoporosis, see our book, All About Osteoporosis, which has information about managing pain in Chapter 5: Living with Broken Bones.